The fallen wych elm

 Then she glances at her watch and gives a little sigh.
 It’s a move I admire.
 She has made herself clear without stooping to harangue him in public.

+I realise that the couple have gone.
 For a few seconds, I miss them.
+I liked the unexpected window on the world that they opened.
 Then thoughts of the peas and beans of the future fill my consciousness, and I am back where I belong: in the security of my vegetable fantasy world.

 Nice one, Doll!
 Amusing, informative and SO TRUE!